Understanding Semantic SEO & Using Structured Data to Add Meaning to Content

-SEOWeb DevelopmentSemantic SearchStructured Data
+Semantic SEOSemantic SearchStructured Data

 Author: Mike Ciffone

-Published: 09.18.2021 / Updated: 03.31.2022
+Published: 09.18.2021 / Updated: 04.01.2024

-Structured data is very important to SEO.
 Over the past decade, search engines have been increasingly using structured data to interpret what is on our web pages.

 Getting familiar with structured data will greatly benefit website owners as well as beginner and intermediate SEOs.

-Experienced Webmasters and SEOs can benefit advanced methods of customizing structured data that can be used to strengthen the semantics we convey to search engines.
+Experienced Webmasters and SEOs can benefit from advanced methods of customizing structured data that can be used to strengthen the semantics we convey to search engines.

-The Semantic Web & Semantic Search
+The Semantic Web & Semantic SEO

 The “Semantic Web” refers to the world of real objects on the internet, not just web documents.
-Real world objects are the sort of data you find in databases, such as Wikipedia.
+Real-world objects are the sort of data you find in databases, such as Wikipedia.

 It assigns URIs (Uniform Resource Identifiers) to many things – web pages, people, cars, and even abstract ideas.